FOR IMMEDIATE FREE RELEASE

 Dr. Fiore's financial disclosure in the new study states in part:"In 1998, the University of Wisconsin appointed Dr. Fiore to a named chair funded by an unrestricted gift to University of Wisconsin from Glaxo Wellcome."

-Clearly, Dr. Fiore wants readers to believe that the University, not Glaxo, picked him to pocket Glaxo's annual $50,000 gift.
+It's the exact disclosure language Dr. Fiore has used in a number of studies.
+Is it fair to say that he wants readers to believe that the University, not Glaxo, picked him to pocket Glaxo's annual $50,000 gift?
 It's critical as Federal regulations protect the integrity of Public Health Service funded research by declaring that accepting more than $10,000 creates a "significant financial interest."

 Dr. Fiore testified in 2005 that prior to Glaxo committing $1,000,000 to establish the annual grant, that he had conversations with Glaxo about "how they might support the sorts of work we're doing in Wisconsin" (see PDF page 33).

 The June 2000 U.S. Guideline was chaired by Dr. Fiore and a panel on which 11 of 18 members disclosed pharmaceutical industry financial ties.
-It took the bold step of making government recommendations for use of FDA approved quitting products mandatory.
+As requested by Glaxo in its October 15, 1997 "Memorandum of Agreement" creating the endowned Chair in which Fiore sat, the panel made the bold step of making government recommendations for use of FDA approved quitting products mandatory.
 Guideline Recommendation 7) reads:"Numerous effective pharmacotherapies for smoking cessation now exist.
 Except in the presence of contraindications, these should be used with all patients attempting to quit smoking."

 Recommendation 7 effectively forbid health officials from encouraging, educating and supporting cold turkey quitters, pharmacology's only real competitor, and the method responsible for generating 80-90% of all long-term successful quitters.